datasektionen/bawang-content/en/organisation/sammansattning/body.md

 __Contact__

-The Vice Treasurer can be reached at [kassor@d.kth.se](mailto:kassor@d.kth.se).
+The Treasurer can be reached at [kassor@d.kth.se](mailto:kassor@d.kth.se).

 ## Vice Treasurer - Felix Murnion
-The vice treasurer assists the treasurer with most things related to economics.
+The Vice Treasurer assists the treasurer with most things related to economics.

 __Contact__